Panel Fraud and AI Moderated Research: What's Actually Changed

 The Fraud Taxonomy Every Researcher Recognizes

 None of these are new.
-All of them are documented in Quirk's coverage of panel quality issues going back years.
+Quirk's has covered the pattern directly: most teams' data isn't as clean as they assume it is.
 What's changed is the supply side: the same panels, with the same fraud rates, are now feeding a growing number of AI-moderated platforms that pitch themselves on speed and scale.
 Faster fielding with compromised recruitment is just faster delivery of bad data.

 What AI Moderation Makes Worse (and What It Makes Better)

-On the better side: AI-moderated interviews generate richer behavioral signals than a closed-form survey ever could.
-Response latency per question, semantic coherence across a full transcript, probe evasion patterns, vocabulary consistency, emotional register shifts.
-These are all observable in a conversation-length response set in ways they simply aren't in a survey.
+The upside is real too, and it's easy to overlook.
+AI-moderated interviews generate richer behavioral signals than a closed-form survey ever could, response latency, semantic coherence, vocabulary consistency, all observable across a full transcript in ways a survey never captures.
 A platform built to analyze these signals can flag fraudulent respondents post-hoc with meaningful accuracy.
-Enumerate's built-in answer quality validation does exactly this, flagging low-effort, off-topic, and behaviorally inconsistent responses before they reach analysis, so you're not cleaning bad data manually at the coding stage.
+Enumerate's built-in answer quality validation is built around exactly this: response-level scoring that flags low-effort, off-topic, and behaviorally inconsistent answers before they reach analysis, so you're not cleaning bad data manually at the coding stage.

 The problem is that most platforms don't use these signals systematically.
 They inherit the panel's quality problem and pass it downstream.